UWB-Biocomputing/Graphitti/Testing/lib/googletest-master/googletest/docs/advanced.md

 Remember that the test order is undefined, so your code can't depend on a test preceding or following another.
-Also, the tests must either not modify the state of any shared resource, or, if they do modify the state, they must restore the state to its original value before passing control to the next test.
+Also, the tests must either not modify the state of any shared resource, or, if they do modify the state, they must restore the state to its original value before passing control to the nextNode test.

 Here's an example of per-test-suite set-up and tear-down: